-Name Туре Default Description type mssql, mysql, oracle, pgsql, or sqlite3 n/a Specifies the type of the database, i.e., the DBI database driver to use.
-Use the $mssql$ option to send logs to an MSSQL database.
+Name Type Default Description type mssql, mysql, oracle, pgsql, or sqlite3 Specifies the type of the database, i.e., the DBI database driver to use.
+Use the mssql option to send logs to an MSSQL database.
 See the examples of the databases on the following sections for details. database string n/a Name of the database that stores the logs. table string n/a Name of the database table to use (can include macros).
-When using macros, note that some databases limit the length of table names. columns string list "date", "facility", "level", "host", "pro- gram", "pid", "message" Name of the columns storing the data in fieldname [dbtype] format.
-The [dbtype] parameter is optional, and specifies the type of the field. values string list "\${R_YEAR}-\${R_MONTH}- \${R_DAY} \${R_HOUR}:\${R_MIN}:\${R_SEC}", "\$FACILITY", "\$LEVEL", "\$HOST", "\$PROGRAM", "\$PID", "\$MS- GONLY" The parts of the message to store in the fields specified in the columns parameter.
+When using macros, note that some databases limit the length of table names. columns string list "date", "facility", "level", "host", "program", "pid", "message" Name of the columns storing the data in fieldname [dbtype] format.
+The [dbtype] parameter is optional, and specifies the type of the field.
+By default, syslog-ng creates text columns.
+Note that not every database engine can index text fields. values string list The parts of the message to store in the fields specified in the columns parameter.